Join us at Big Data LDN 2025 on 24-25 September (at Olympia London)!

 • A unified and accurate consent gathering process across all engagement channels such as websites, mobile apps, emails, social media, enhancing consistency.

-• An agile, real-time update and synchronization of consent records, alleviating discrepancies and conflicts attributed to divergent data sources and systems.
+• An agile, real-time update and synchronisation of consent records, alleviating discrepancies and conflicts attributed to divergent data sources and systems.

-• The application of consent preferences across all facets of data handling — from segmentation and personalization to analytics — ensuring customer preferences are always honored.
+• The application of consent preferences across all facets of data handling — from segmentation and personalisation to analytics — ensuring customer preferences are always honored.

 • Comprehensive auditing and monitoring of consent compliance and efficacy, with insightful reporting capabilities to fine-tune data strategies and customer experiences.

-A CDP’s role in centralizing data management is not merely about enhancing organizational efficiency; it's about ensuring that your business respects and complies with evolving data privacy regulations and honors customer privacy and preferences comprehensively.
+A CDP’s role in centralising data management is not merely about enhancing organisational efficiency; it's about ensuring that your business respects and complies with evolving data privacy regulations and honors customer privacy and preferences comprehensively.

 Composable CDP: own your data